IPL Dry Eye Treatment North Carolina

 IPL provides long-lasting relief from irritating dry eye symptoms.
 After the condition has normalized, periodic maintenance treatments might be helpful.
 Our eye doctors can help put together a plan of treatment after evaluating you personally during an in-office consultation.

 If you would like to learn more about IPL for the treatment of dry eye, you can schedule an eye exam with one of our experienced eye doctors.
-If you live in the Matthews, Stallings or South Charlotte area of North Carolina, call our local office at (704) 234-1930.
-If you’re in the Monroe area of North Carolina, call our local office at (704) 289-5455.
-Our Indian Land office in South Carolina is now open and we’re accepting new patients!
-Call (803) 547-EYES (3937).
+If you live in Uptown Charlotte, contact our local eye care center by calling (704) 334-2020.
+For patients near UNC Charlotte, contact our University office by calling (704) 547-8730.
+If you live in the Matthews or Stallings area, call our local office it (704) 234-1930.
+If you are in the Monroe area, contact us at (704) 289-5455.
+For our South Carolina patients, we have two locations available.
+Contact our Rock Hill eye care center at (803) 324-4258 or our Indian Land location by calling (803) 547-3937.